alhajee/ckan/doc/maintaining/authorization.rst

 Organizations and authorization
 ===============================

-CKAN's authorization system controls which users are allowed to carry out which actions on the site.
-All actions that users can carry out on a CKAN site are controlled by the authorization system.
+FMLD's authorization system controls which users are allowed to carry out which actions on the site.
+All actions that users can carry out on a FMLD site are controlled by the authorization system.
 For example, the authorization system controls who can register new user accounts, delete user accounts, or create, edit and delete datasets, groups and organizations.

-Authorization in CKAN can be controlled in four ways:
+Authorization in FMLD can be controlled in four ways:

 1. Organizations
 2. Dataset collaborators